interledger/open-payments-cli/README.md

 Creates an incoming payment on the receiving wallet address for an optionally specified incoming amount.
 If no saved grant in the session, requests a default grant before creating an incoming payment.
-Saves the incoming payment (and possibly the grant) in the session.
+Then, saves the incoming payment and possibly its corresponding grant in the session.

 ### `ip:complete`